ultimate-pa/hanfor/documentation/docs/usage/workflow.md

 * `timeout_per_assertion` (default: 900) The time how long a singles assertion is checked.

 ### Use Ultimate
-We now simply execute the `run_complete_analysis.sh` script.
+Execute the `run_complete_analysis.sh` script.

 ``` bash
 $ cd /path/to/UReqCheck-linux
 $ ./run_complete_analysis.sh path/to/repo/example_input/example_input.req path/to/repo/example_input path/to/repo/example_input
 ```

-This will fire up Ultimate and run an analysis.
+This will start Ultimate and run an analysis.
 The analysis checks for rt-inconsistency and vacuity and logs are be generated:

 * `hanfor/example/example_input.req.log`
 * `hanfor/example/example_input.req.testgen.log`